LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Spack packages live, etc. are located in the `RAJA/.uberenv_config.json <https://github.com/LLNL/RAJA/tree/develop/.uberenv_config.json>`_ file.

-The uberenv python script invokes Spack to generate a CMake *host-config* file containing a RAJA build specification **(step 3)**.
+The uberenv Python script invokes Spack to generate a CMake *host-config* file containing a RAJA build specification **(step 3)**.
 To generate a *host-config* file, Spack uses the packages and specs maintained in the `RADIUSS Spack Configs project
 <https://github.com/LLNL/radiuss-spack-configs>`_, plus RAJA-specific specs
-defined in files in the `RAJA/.gitlab <https://github.com/LLNL/RAJA/tree/develop/.gitlab>`_ directory as described earlier.
+defined in files in the `RAJA/.gitlab <https://github.com/LLNL/RAJA/tree/develop/.gitlab>`_ directory, as described earlier.

 .. note:: Please see :ref:`spack_host_config-label` for more information about
-          Spack-generated host-config files and how to use them for local debugging.
+          how to manually generate host-config files and use them for local debugging.

 After the host-config file is generated, the